hansewetz/para/README.md

-  -v          verbose mode (maximum debug level, default: not set) -V          print version number (optional, default: not set) -b arg      maximum length in bytes of a line (optional, default: 4096) -H arg      heartbeat in seconds (optional, default: 5) -m arg      #of child processes to spawn (optional if specified as a positional parameter, default: 1) -M arg      maximum number of lines to store in the output queue before terminating (default: 1000)
+  -v          verbose mode (maximum debug level, default: not set) -V          print version number (optional, default: not set) -b arg      maximum length in bytes of a line (optional, default: 4096) -T arg      timeout in seconds waiting for response from a sub-process (default 5) -H arg      heartbeat in seconds (optional, default: 5) -m arg      #of child processes to spawn (optional if specified as a positional parameter, default: 1) -M arg      maximum number of lines to store in the output queue before terminating (default: 1000)